 Make the first two minutes of your habit EASY by having a ritual that precedes your habit.
 For example, if you need to workout, just change into your workout clothes.
 If you need to read, keep the book next to your bed.
 If you need to stay more hydrated, have more water bottles lying around your space.

 Self-care is what makes or breaks our relationship with ourselves.
 Start giving yourself the care you deserve!
+Here’s a video that extends upon the various self-care tangents that you can bring your focus towards.

 #4 – Get Your Beauty Sleep.
 Twice a day.